 UK Smart Recovery also offers regular weekly support groups, which you can attend online.

 Millie agrees that keeping yourself accountable and having a goal can really help you stick to your plan: “Having something to push you to the finish line is always helpful.
 Sign up for a challenge, like Dry January at Alcohol Change, or Stoptober too – you’re twice as likely to stick with it if you do!

 “It’s also worth remembering that the average person saves around £200 not drinking for a month so if you’re planning on Dry January, start by choosing something (whether that’s a bag or a holiday or a really expensive meal) and promising yourself that you will buy it if you succeed.”

 5) I joined Facebook groups and followed Instagrammers

 There are so many Facebook groups, full of people determined to stop drinking, including the Unexpected Joy of Being Sober and Club Soda.
-I found these really inspiring and very supportive.
+I also follow Alcohol Explained, and Soberful (which has a great podcast as well) I found these really inspiring and very supportive.
 I loved reading about how people have reached big milestones, transformed their lives and dealt with very tricky situations – and there are plenty of responders offering advice when it’s needed too.